 In its broadest extant sense, “digital art” refers to art that relies on computer-based digital encoding, or on the electronic storage and processing of information in different formats—text, numbers, images, sounds—in a common binary code.
 The ways in which art-making can incorporate computer-based digital encoding are extremely diverse.
 A digital photograph may be the product of a manipulated sample of visual information captured with a digital camera from a “live” scene or captured with a scanner from a traditional celluloid photograph.
 Music can be recorded and then manipulated digitally or created digitally with specialized computer software.
-And a movie is now the product of an extremely complex sequence of choices between analog and digital processes at the stages of image and sound capture or composition, image and sound editing, color correction or sound mastering, special effects production, and display or projection.
+And a film is now the product of an extremely complex sequence of choices between analog and digital processes at the stages of image and sound capture or composition, image and sound editing, color correction or sound mastering, special effects production, and display or projection.

 The complexity of the digital cinema workflow draws attention to a further difference concerning whether reliance on the digital is restricted to the way an artwork is made or extends to the display of the work.
 A work may be made on a computer—say, a musical work composed with Sibelius or a play written in Microsoft Word—and yet meant for apprehension in a non-digital format—say, performance on traditional musical instruments or enactment on stage.
-Similarly, a movie could be captured and edited digitally before being printed on traditional 35mm photochemical film for projection in theaters.
-By contrast, works which are purely digital include a film made and projected digitally—for example, Avatar (2009), a piece of music composed and played back electronically—for example, the electroacoustic works of Gottfried Michael Koenig (see Other Internet Resources), and a work of ASCII art—an image made up from the 95 printable characters defined by the ASCII standard of 1963 and displayed on a computer monitor.
+Similarly, a film could be captured and edited digitally before being printed on traditional 35mm photochemical film for projection in theaters.
+By contrast, works that are purely digital include a film made and projected digitally—for example, Dune (2021), a piece of music composed and played back electronically—for example, the electroacoustic works of Gottfried Michael Koenig (see Other Internet Resources), and a work of ASCII art—an image made up from the 95 printable characters defined by the ASCII standard of 1963 and displayed on a computer monitor.

-An example of ASCII art is:
+An example of ASCII art:

 (\_/) (='.'=) (“)^(”)

 The classical account of the analog-digital distinction is found in Nelson Goodman’s Languages of Art (1976).
 In fact Goodman’s account remains practically the only general account of the distinction.
-While David Lewis (1971) raises a series of objections to Goodman’s account, Lewis’ alternative account applies only to the representation of numbers.
+While David Lewis (1971) raises a series of objections to Goodman, Lewis’ alternative account applies only to the representation of numbers.
 And while John Haugeland (1981) returns to the general distinction, he effectively qualifies and re-frames Goodman’s account in order to overcome Lewis’s and other potential objections.
 A few philosophers interested in clarifying the concepts employed by cognitive scientists have recognized the need for a general account of the analog-digital distinction (e.g., Dretske 1981; Blachowicz 1997; Katz 2008; Maley 2011).
 But in this context, as well, Goodman’s account is the essential point of reference.
 In some ways, this is surprising or at least striking: As Haugeland points out, the digital is a “mundane engineering notion” (1981: 217).
 Yet the philosophical context in which the notion receives its fullest analysis is that of aesthetics.
 As is well-known, Goodman’s interests in this context center on the role of musical notation in fixing the identity of musical works.
 But a musical notation is also a standard example of a digital system.

 On Goodman’s broad, structuralist way of thinking, representational systems in general consist of sets of possible physical objects that count as token representations.
 Objects are grouped under syntactic and semantic types, and interesting differences between kinds of representational system track differences in the way syntactic and semantic types relate to one another.
 Digital systems are distinguished by being differentiated as opposed to dense.
 The condition of syntactic differentiation is met when the differences between classes of token representations are limited such that it is possible for users of the system always to tell that a token belongs to at most one class.
 The condition of semantic differentiation is met when the extension of each type, or the class of referents corresponding to a class of token representations, differs in limited ways from the extension of any other type; so that users of the system can always tell that a referent belongs to at most one extension.
 Goodman provides the following example of a simple digital computer, a system that meets the conditions of both syntactic and semantic differentiation: Say we have an instrument reporting on the number of dimes dropped into a toy bank with a capacity for holding 50 dimes, where the count is reported by an Arabic numeral on a small display (Goodman 1976: 159).
 In this system, the syntactic types are just the numbers 0–50, which have as their instances the discrete displays, at different times, of the corresponding Arabic numerals.
-Both conditions of syntactic and semantic differentiation are met because the relevant differences between instances of different numbers are both highly circumscribed and conspicuous.
+Both the conditions of syntactic and semantic differentiation are met because the relevant differences between instances of different numbers are both highly circumscribed and conspicuous.
 This means that users of the system can be expected to be able to read the display, or determine which number is instantiated on the display (syntactic differentiation) and which numerical value, or how many coins, is thereby being indicated (semantic differentiation).

 Returning to the digital, some commentators have questioned whether Goodman’s condition of (syntactic and semantic) finite differentiation is sufficient to distinguish the kind of representation in question (Haugeland 1981; Lewis 1971).
 John Haugeland, for example, argues that there can be differentiated schemes without the “copyability” feature that defines the practical significance of digital systems.
 Haugeland’s solution is to require the practical and not just the theoretical possibility of a system’s users determining type membership.
 In fact, however, Goodman himself would likely accept this modification.
 In a later work, Goodman explicitly states that finite differentiation must make it possible to determine type membership “by means available and appropriate to the given user of the given scheme” (Goodman and Elgin 1988: 125).

 Whether or not a work of digital art is a work of representational art, and even with the most abstract works of digital art, there are layers of representation involved in the complex processes of their production and presentation.
 Most of these layers, and arguably the most important ones, are digital.
 Where there are analog systems involved, digital translation makes possible the realization of the values of the final work.
 This is perhaps best seen with paradigmatic cases of digital art.
-Consider the following two works:
+Consider the following two relatively early works:

 The first of these works involves digital moving imagery that is entirely generated by a computer program.
 At the same time, the video looks like it was or could have been recorded in an actual office setting.
 The particular significance of the work depends on the viewer being aware of its digital composition while at the same time being struck by its photorealistic familiarity.
 According to the San Francisco Museum of Modern Art (SF MoMA),